Testing an Agent

 - The new alert or message is displayed to the user.

-The conversation_reference_id ensures that the response is correctly associated with the paused conversation.
+conversation_reference_id ensures that the response is correctly associated with the paused conversation.
 Any text or template that includes conversation_reference_id can be used as an alert response or message to start a new conversation.
+Key Points

 - Customization — Leverage the flexibility of the hold template to provide contextually relevant messages to users.